 This was when I first felt what it was like to be an entrepreneur.
 Instead of drawing a regular paycheck from a steady job, I was left to fend for myself, with no paycheck amid a world of uncertainty.
 When I started, I had no clients — just an idea, a vision, and a passion to do something new.
 I volunteered at meetups and started my own meetup and wrote lots of blog posts and hoped that other similar-minded people would find me and see what I was trying to do.

 And many companies have done just that.

-Most importantly, I see our clients in and around town and I know that we’ve bent the world a small bit to make it more our own.
+We know when we see and talk to our clients that we’ve bent the world a small bit to make it more our own.
 And that’s what’s most satisfying of all.

-I’ve been practicing law for more than ten years now (jeez, that makes me feel old), and I’ve never had more fun than I’m having now.
+I’ve been practicing law for nearly twelve years now (jeez, that makes me feel old), and I’ve never had more fun than I’m having now.

 Before going to Duke Law in 2003, I was an English teacher in Barcelona, where I learned to speak Spanish and Catalan and get very excited about grown men playing soccer.
 Before that, I was a broke, struggling writer, having written for Rolling Stone online, the Chicago Sun-Times, the All-Music Guide, and Salon.com.

 In my personal life, I’m a sub-3 marathoner and a sub-24 hour finisher at the Leadville 100-Mile Trail Run.
 I play guitar, mandolin, banjo, and harmonica.
 I sing enthusiastically if not spectacularly.